UGI Energy Services Blog

 • Stay chill with a cooler.
 Pack your travel cooler with refillable water bottles, reusable utensils, and pre-chilled items to avoid waste and stay efficient.

 • Keep your car cool.
 Planning a summer road trip?
 Use sunshades, park in the shade, and crack windows slightly when safe.
 A cooler car uses less AC when you get back in.
+And it’s always a good idea to check your car’s AC system before long trips.

 • Plan with the weather.
 On extra hot days, consider creating adaptable plans.
 Too hot for a hike?
 Why not try an air-conditioned museum or visit the pool instead?